MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 To interact with the Power Platform environment, a connection must be established that enables the various build tool tasks to perform the required actions.
 Two types of connections are available:

 - Username/password: Configured as a generic service connection with username and password.
 Note that username/password does not support multi-factor authentication.
-- Service Principal and client secret: (recommended) This connection type uses Service Principal based authentication and supports multi-factor authentication.
+- Service principal and client secret: (recommended) This connection type uses service principal based authentication and supports multi-factor authentication.

 ## Build tool tasks